 A K-12 student who is actively enrolled in any of the schools in the Lee's Summit R-7 School District qualifies for use of a district-owned Chromebook.
-All students/parents/guardians will have an opportunity to participate in an orientation session.
-All students/parents/guardians are required to review and sign the Connect2Learn Student/Parent Agreement and submit payment per grade level requirements for the associated mobile device fee.
+All students/guardians are required to review and sign the Connect2Learn Student/Parent Agreement.